slanthie/docker-json-server/README.md

 * `-d` will run a detached instance in the background
 * `-p {OutsidePort}:80` will bind the webserver to the given outside port
-* `-v {AbsolutePathToJsonFile}:/data/db.json` should be passed to mount the given JSON file into the container
+* `-v {AbsolutePathToJsonFile}:/data/db.json` should be passed to mount the given JSON data file into the container
+* `-v {AbsolutePathToJsonFile}:/data/router.json` should be passed to mount the given JSON router file into the container
 * `clue/json-server` the name of this docker image

 ### Help